 I’ve been farming all of my adult life.
-A drought and a cattle market price crash in the early 1980s helped me make a decision to start Laura's Lean Beef Company.
-As it grew, the company became a complex puzzle of capital, producer contracting, calling on retail accounts, balancing supply and demand, building a loyal customer base and answering to regulators.
-It drew me away from the day-to-day of running a farm, and taught me many lessons about the shape of the global food system, which I needed to learn.
+A drought and a cattle market price crash in the early 1980s helped me make a decision to start Laura's Lean Beef.
+As it grew, the company became a complex puzzle of financial management, producer contracting, calling on retail accounts, balancing supply and demand, building a loyal customer base and answering to regulators.
+It drew me away from the day-to-day of running a farm which I missed, but it taught me many lessons about the shape of the global food system, which I needed to learn.

 It took a couple of decades, but we built a nice business.
 Then in 2005, I had a horseback-riding smash up which put me out of commission for several years.
 We sold the company, and I thought I might retire.
-I moved to an island, settled in, but soon wondered how many yoga classes, seminars, and talks could I withstand.
+I moved to an island, settled in, but soon wondered how many yoga classes, seminars, and talks I could withstand.
 I like to work, and my husband is a working man.
-So back to the farm we came.
-We’ve built a strong local team and are expanding our organic and non-gmo grain operation, and developing the retail products to go with it.
+So back to the farm we came, to start again.

 Organic food, grown and processed locally, is the best choice for our health, and for the health of our Kentucky community.

 We have more cows in our county than people.
-That might be a problem, but a young man (a millennial) whose family farms 3 miles down the road, convinced me that we could sell our farm products on the internet.
+That might be a problem, but a young man (a millennial) whose family farm is 3 miles down the road, convinced me that we could sell our farm products on the internet.
 So we are.

-For the past several years, we’ve raised a bounty of organic and non-gmo corn and beans and hemp.
+For the past several years, we’ve raised a bounty of organic and non-gmo corn, beans, and hemp.
 We also are raising three varieties of open-pollinated heirloom corn, one of which, Hickory King, we have on the market, with the rest coming this fall.
 We plan to distill some of these corn varieties as well.
 To learn more, use the navigation bar above to go to The Moonshine Trail and Laura’s Mercantile.

 Our chocolates and cornmeal also are available in the Red River Gorge area, Richmond, Berea, Lexington, Versailles, and Louisville.
 Check the Laura’s Mercantile site for a current list.

 So, we are in “the cloud,” and available at local stores, but have a hankering for bricks and mortar of our own, clear out here at the farm.
-So we’ve remodeled the old summer kitchen building, behind the farm stay log house, for a store, museum and office and will be opening in August.
-Check facebook for this, or, if you don’t use facebook, email me at email@example.com.
+So we’ve remodeled the old summer kitchen building, behind the farm stay log house, for a store, Laura's Mercantile at the Crooked House.
+Check facebook for times, or, if you don’t use facebook, email me at email@example.com.